 Uruguay: How much of the country’s electricity comes from nuclear power?

 Nuclear power – alongside renewables – is a low-carbon source of electricity.
-For a number of countries, it makes up a large share of electricity consumption.
+For a number of countries, it makes up a large share of electricity production.

 This interactive chart shows the share of electricity that comes from nuclear sources.